himmAllRight/himmAllRight-source/content/post/moving-away-from-notion.md

 *Screenshot of being unable to connect?
 Or something with data issues...*

-Most of these problems relate from notion be online and rather closed

 ### Availability to data relies on their servers being available
-- While this is what makes it nice and convenient, it has problems
-- This coupled with no offline support is a bad combo
-- If Notion goes down, I can't use it... at all
+Notion is completely hosted online.
+While this can be *convenient*, Notion also does not currently have a viable solution for [working offline](https://www.notion.so/How-can-I-use-Notion-offline-de55148f97c84de3b6e71aa058906be4).
+This means that if the Notion service goes down...
+I can't access *anything.

-- Because I use notion for my tasks, notes, and everything, it means if it goes down I can't even check what I had recorded as my TODOs for a day, or quickly jot a note down for something I'm working on.
-I have to do everything elsewhere, and then transfer it over when the service comes back up (or I have internet again)
+Because I use notion for my tasks, notes, and everything else, it meant if it went down, I couldn't even check what I had TODOs I had recorded for the day, or quickly jot a note down about something I was working on.
+I had to record everything somewhere, and go back and transfer it into Notion whenever the service came back up.
+While *the service* didn't go down often, this problem would also happen whenever my internet went out, or I was traveling and didn't have a connection.
+Combined, this meant I faced this issue often enough to be annoyed/concerned by it.

-- This doesn't happen often, but there are times my internet goes out, or I am traveling without a connection for a bit
-- Also, Notion did have an outage a bit back *link to article about outage?*
+*link to article about outage?*

 ### Access to the data
 - In a similar issue, all of the data and content in my Notion is controlled